 Frequently asked questions

-No, you cannot.
-This visa only allows you to stay in Australia for 2 years.
-After that you must apply for a Subclass 143 visa or another visa.
+Unfortunately, no. The Subclass 173 visa only allows the applicants to stay in Australia for 2 years.
+If you want to continue to live in Australia, you can apply for Subclass 143 visa or other visas.

 Yes, as long as they meet the requirements for dependent applicants.

 The applicant can be onshore or offshore at the time of applying.
 However, they must be offshore when being granted the visa.

 No. You need to prepare a new application to apply for a Subclass 143 visa.